Miya's Law Requirements & Information

-Miya's Law Updates & Information from the Florida Department of Business and Professional Regulation
+From the Florida Department of Business and Professional Regulation (DBPR)

 As of January 1, 2023, all statutory requirements associated with Miya's Law are in effect.
 This article continues to be updated on an as-needed basis.
 FAA members are encouraged to check this blog article for updates regarding DBPR's rulemaking process, enforcement, and compliance as it is made available.